-The bus ride from Shinano-Omachi to Ogizawa took 40 minutes, and during that time the weather unfortunately turned really bad!
+During that time the weather, unfortunately, turned really bad!
 It was raining cats and dogs! 🙁 Ah, how unlucky!
-Our mood sank and we started to think that we had not picked the right day for our Alpine Route adventure, and regretted the whole thing.
+Our mood sank and we started to think that we had not picked the right day for our Alpine Route adventure and regretted the whole thing.

-The trolley-bus ride was pretty cool, and took us through a 5,8 km tunnel up to the giant Kurobe-dam.
+The trolley-bus ride was pretty cool and took us through a 5,8 km tunnel up to the giant Kurobe-dam.
 The trolley-bus ride took 16 minutes.

 3. Kurobe Dam – 1470 m

-When we got out of the trolley-bus and the tunnel, the weather had improved and it had stopped raining!
+When we got out of the trolley bus and the tunnel, the weather had improved and it had stopped raining!
 Yay! 🙂

 From the trolley-bus station, we climbed the 220 steps up to the Observation Desk.

-Once on top, we were rewarded with amazing views over the dam and it`s surroundings!
+Once on top, we were rewarded with amazing views over the dam and its surroundings!
 All the steps were totally worth it! 🙂

 Incredibly 10 tons of water shoot out of the dam every second!
 EVERY SECOND!
 Oh my god, that is a LOT of water! 🙂

 After World War II, Japan had a sudden economic boom and faced a severe energy shortage.
-To generate additional electricity the government invested in hydroelectric power, and decided to build the Kurobe Dam.
+To generate additional electricity the government invested in hydroelectric power and decided to build the Kurobe Dam.

-Unbelievably 10 million people worked on the dam during it’s construction!
-The hardest part was apparently digging the tunnel that the Kanden Tunnel Trolley bus now runs through.
+Unbelievably 10 million people worked on the dam during its construction!
+The hardest part was apparently digging the tunnel that the Kanden Tunnel Trolleybus now runs through.

 After the construction of the dam, a movie entitled “Sun over Kurobe” was released starring famous Japanese actors.
 This film gave the Kurobe Dam a legendary status similar to the Hoover Dam in the USA.

-Inside the mountain there is also a museum, where you can read and see a movie from when the dam was built.
-Unfortunately not much of it is in English.
+Inside the mountain, there is also a museum, where you can read and see a movie from when the dam was built.
+Unfortunately, not much of it is in English.
 Here is also a monument over the 171 workers who sadly lost their lives during the construction of the dam.

 After we had admired the view from the Observation Deck and been to the museum, we walked on the pathway across the dam (took about 15 minutes) to the Kurobeko cable car station on the other side of the dam.